Weevarv2.0

 Once activated, a vertical dock appears with the following controls:

-• Pointer (W) : with the pointer selected, you can hover, select, and drag elements around valid containers
+• Weevar Pointer (W): with the pointer selected, you can hover, select, drag, and style elements

-• Undo (U) : revert the last move
+• Undo (U): revert the last change (layout move or style tweak)

-The dock can be dragged anywhere on the screen.
-Its position persists.
+The dock can be moved around.
+Its position persists across reloads.

 Each tool button shows a tooltip with its keyboard shortcut.